Dipaque/SyncTunes/README.md

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to submit a pull request.
 Please ensure that your code follows the project's coding standards and guidelines.

+### License

+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for personal or commercial purposes.

 ## Acknowledgements